lizhaoliu/RandomCollection/ml/README.md

-Implementation of some ML algorithms with a straightforward and simple approach with (hopefully) rich comments.
+Implementation of some ML algorithms with a straightforward and simple approach with rich comments.